Spanish Broom is also known as:

-General: Spanish Broom is a perennial, deciduous shrub which may live up to 30 years.
+General: Spanish Broom is a perennial, deciduous shrub that may live up to 30 years.

-Flowers: Are yellow and pea-like.
+Flowers: Are yellow, pea-like and fragrant.
 They occur at the end of the stem and are up to 3 cm long.

 Stem: Are long, smooth, slender, cylindrical and erect with few branches.